Abner-NM/alx-low_level_programming/0x0F-function_pointers/README.md

 	* int_index returns the index of the first element for which the cmp function does not return 0
 	* If no element matches, return -1
 	* If size <= 0, return -1
+3. **3-main.c** - a program that performs simple mathematical operations
+	* operator is one of the following:
+		* +: addition
+		* -: subtraction
+		* *: multiplication
+		* /: division
+		* %: modulo
+	* 3-calc.h - contain all the function prototypes and data structures used by the program
+	* 3-op_functions.c - contain the 5 for addition, subtraction, multiplication, division, and modulo
+	* 3-get_op_func.c - contains the function that selects the correct function to perform the operation asked by the user